Darxo/Hardened/README.md

 - **Polearm Mastery** now makes skills cost 20% less Fatigue (down from 25%).
 It no longer reduces the Action Point cost of 2 handed reach weapons by 1.
 It now grants +15% chance to hit for **Repel** and **Hook**.
 - **Professional** now reduces the experience gained by 5%
 - **Quickhands** can now also swap two two-handed weapons, just like in Vanilla.
 It now stacks with other effects that grant free swaps
-- **Rally the Troops** can now also be used even the user was already rallied by someone else this round
+- **Rally the Troops** skill and tooltip is streamlined: It now explicitely has a cooldown of 1 round.
+It can now be used, even after you were rallied by someone else.
+Multiple uses of **Rally the Troops** can now affect the same character multiple times.
+Morale Checks now have a penalty of -15 per tile between the target and you (instead of -10 per tile distance).
+Rallying a fleeing character is now also affected by the distance penalty
 - **Rattle** is now called **Full Force** and has been completely reworked.
 It now causes you to spend all remaining Action Points whenever you attack during your turn and gain 8% more Damage and 8% more Shield Samage per Action Point spent.
 The effect is double for one-handed weapons
 - **Rebuke** is completely reworked.
 It now grants the **Rebuke Effect** whenever an opponent misses a melee attack against you while it's not your turn, until the start of your next turn.
 This effect reduces your damage by 25% but will make you retaliate every melee attack miss against you
 - **Resilient** is completely reworked: Negative status effects on you last -1 turn (to a minimum of 1).
 Whenever **stunned** expires on you, become immune to being stunned until the start of your next turn